gonzalo-munillag/Blog/My_implementations/Auction_Ethereum_Smart_Contract/miscellaneous_smart_contracts/README.md

-**Here are some extra unrelated smart contracts are I implemented**
+**Here are some extra unrelated smart contracts that I implemented**